UniversalDependencies/docs/_2016-09-05--06-prague/coordination.md

 If the verb of the rightmost clause was treated as the root in the first sentence, there would be no parallel analysis of the second sentence.

-For the same reason, if a language consistently exhibits gapping in preceding (rather than following) clauses, this may be an argument for treating coordination structures as right-headed in that languages.
+For the same reason, if a language consistently exhibits gapping in preceding (rather than following) clauses, this may be an argument for treating coordination structures as right-headed in that language.
 If, on the other hand, the language allows gapping in both preceding and succeeding clauses, the default assumption of left-headedness should be maintained for coordination.